WebWorksCollection/arc.js/README.md

 # arc.js
 > Calculate great circles routes as lines in GeoJSON or WKT format.

+Read this for an optional technique for drawing geodesic line: http://stackoverflow.com/questions/37856572/how-do-i-draw-a-geodesic-line-through-map-edges-in-openlayers-3

 Algorithms from http://williams.best.vwh.net/avform.htm#Intermediate

 Includes basic support for splitting lines that cross the dateline, based on